-A framework for the iterative development of complex products, particularly software.
-Scrum is the most widely recognized Agile framework, and is compatible with other agile practices like Extreme Programming and test driven development.
+A lightweight framework to help people, teams, and complex organizations develop value through adaptive solutions for complex problems.
+Scrum is the most widely recognized Agile framework and is compatible with other agile practices like Extreme Programming and test-driven development.

 Tip: You will sometimes hear the term scrum used interchangeably with the term agile, but this is incorrect.
 Agile is not a framework, but a broader set of values and practices, while scrum is a specific framework that fits comfortably under the agile umbrella.